Clinic Policies

 - Our Dietitians have a duty of care to contact relevant authorities if you disclose information which suggests that you may be at risk of harming others.

-- We not respond to offensive, attacking or irrelevant messages, or to comments messages with no connection to nutrition or dietetics treatment.
+- We do not respond to offensive, attacking or irrelevant messages, or to comments messages with no connection to nutrition or dietetics treatment.

 - Inappropriate communication may lead to termination of your access to dietetic services from the Dietetically Speaking Online Clinic.
 If deemed necessary, the police may also be contacted (for example in cases of threatening or inappropriate communication).